corley/ng-startup-documentation/docs/03-modules.md

 ### Views

-As wrote above, angular will match an url joining the correct controller and view.
+The router in ngStartup will match an url joining the correct controller and view.
 A view is just an html template with own $scope:

 ``` html
 <div>